Laravel-Backpack/medialibrary-uploaders/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-If you project uses both [Spatie Media Library](https://github.com/spatie/laravel-medialibrary) and [Backpack for Laravel](https://backpackforlaravel.com/), this package adds the ability for Backpack fields to easily store uploaded files as media (by using Spatie Media Library).
-More exactly, it provides some helper classes that will handle the file upload and retrieval.
-You'll love how simple it makes it to do uploads.
+If you project uses both [Spatie Media Library](https://github.com/spatie/laravel-medialibrary) and [Backpack for Laravel](https://backpackforlaravel.com/), this add-on provides the ability for:
+- Backpack fields to easily store uploaded files as media (by using Spatie Media Library);
+- Backpack columns to easily retrieve uploaded files as media;

+More exactly, it provides the `->withMedia()` helper class, that will handle the file upload and retrieval.
+You'll love how simple it makes uploads!

 ## Requirements